wuxxin/infra-shared/README.md

 > - See [safe](examples/safe) for usage in an example project

-## Documentation

-For a deep dive into the project's architecture, conventions, and operational details, please see the [documentation](docs/).

 ## Quick start

 create a base project, lock and install build requirements,